 - Watch a movie or television show

-- Use noise-cancelling headphones and relax
+- Use noise-canceling headphones and relax

 Schedule Your Self-Care

 If your schedule is hectic and self-care opportunities are few and far between, it might be time to give your lifestyle a small overhaul.
-Rather than scheduling commitments and responsibilities first and adding your “me time” afterwards, switch things around.
+Rather than scheduling commitments and responsibilities first and adding your “me time” afterward, switch things around.
 Schedule yourself a massage, commit to a regular gym time or yoga class, take a class, go for a hike or day trip, or simply block out 1-2 nights a week that you simply spend at home with no particular plans – other than to pamper yourself, of course.

 We highly recommend scheduling time in your week to soak in your spa.
-Whether your backyard is equipped with a Hydropool Swim Spa or industry-leading hot tub, relaxing in the jet-driven water can do wonders for your emotional, mental and physical health.
+Whether your backyard is equipped with a Hydropool Swim Spa or industry-leading hot tub, relaxing in the jet-driven water can do wonders for your emotional, mental, and physical health.
 Whether you relax in the silence of your backyard living space, play a game with your kids or engage in a full-body workout, you’re bound to exit the water feeling refreshed and recharged.

 Once you have these times booked in, open up your schedule to others.
-Of course, there will be times that your self-care commitments have to budge to make way for other obligations, but for the most part you will likely find that your lifestyle has much more balance than before.
+Of course, there will be times that your self-care commitments have to budge to make way for other obligations, but for the most part, you will likely find that your lifestyle has much more balance than before.

 If you find yourself regularly helping out friends or attending events for others, it may be time to cut back a little bit.
-Your free time is valuable and should be utilized to better your physical, emotional and mental health.
+Your free time is valuable and should be utilized to better your physical, emotional, and mental health.
 If a possible obligation crosses your path that may throw the balance of your life out of sorts, don’t be afraid to pass and say no. Often, friends and family will understand and make do without your presence or assistance.

 By saying no, you’ll keep your free time for yourself and likely attend the next event more recharged than ever before.